 You don't mind paying a few extra hundred dollars on your next Alabama vacation rental, do you?
-According to HomeAway & VRBO you don't.
+According to sites like AirBnB, TripAdvisor/Flipkey, HomeAway & VRBO you don't.
 They have actually said that "travelers don't mind paying a service fee".
 I'm not sure what reality they are living in, but it is not even close to a real world reality.

-In some instances, travelers don't even know they are paying a Service Fee because HomeAway & VRBO have gone to great lengths to hide it from plain view or identify that it is their fee.
+In some instances, travelers don't even know they are paying a Service Fee because these sites have gone to great lengths to hide it from plain view or identify that it is their fee.
 So, if "travelers don't mind paying a service fee", why hide it or why not own up to it?

 Limiting What you See

-HomeAway is attempting to hamper any effort for travelers to avoid paying the Service Fee.
-They have begun blocking owners telephone numbers from rental listings (we imagine it will soon be all listings), so the only way travelers will be able to contact owners is through their system.
-It is only a matter of time before they begin hiding travelers contact information (name, email address, telephone number) from the homeowners until the traveler books, leaving the only communication possible being through their system.
+VRBO/HomeAway and Airbnb are attempting to hamper any effort for travelers to avoid paying the Service Fee.
+They have begun blocking owners telephone numbers from rental listings so the only way travelers will be able to contact owners is through their system.
+Now they are hiding travelers contact information (name, email address, telephone number) from the homeowners until the traveler books, leaving the only communication possible being through their system.

 Many owners have begun listing their vacation rentals in alternative sites, creating their own sites, and creating Facebook pages for their properties, in order to be able to book travelers without the traveler having to pay the Service Fee.